victorliu-sq/PaperWriting/FlashSMP.md

-## Locality-Aware implementation of GS algotihmalgorithm
+## Locality-Aware implementation of GS algorithm

 This preprocessing step lays the foundation for a new data structure for the sequential algorithm implementation so that spatial locality can be fully exploited to significantly reduce the data accessing latency.